Stereo-Boy/chi2_minimization_package/README.md

 * x - a vector of x data to pass to the function
 * y - a vector of y data to pass to the function
 * n - a vector of number of trials for each x,y datapoint
-* optional other_fixed_p: fixed parameters values
 * optional nfits - the number of times to loop the minimization to avoid dependence to starting values of the parameters
 * optional verbose - either verboseON (default) or verboseOFF
 * optional xx for plot - this is the xx values for which we will calculate the model yy with the best found parameters
-% optional opts - an option structure for lsqnonlin
+* optional opts - an option structure for lsqnonlin

 #### Outputs
 * bestParams - the best parameters